dekuNukem/FAP80/FAP_modules/backplane/README.md

 I used an LCD from [Nextion](https://www.itead.cc/wiki/Nextion_HMI_Solution), they make a whole range of LCDs in different sizes, some with resistive touch screen.
 The neat thing is that they use standard serial for controlling the LCD, so it's much easier than I2C or SPI LCDs.
 And apparently it has a companion software on PC where you can design an entire UI and upload it into the LCD.
 For this project I didn't bother with any of that since it just displays some text strings.
 I used their smallest and cheapest one.
 The serial commands for it can be found [here](https://www.itead.cc/wiki/Nextion_Instruction_Set), the only two I used is CLS (clear screen) and XSTR(print string).

+## Usage

+When powered on, the backplane resets the Z80 then stops.
+Press RUN/STOP button to start FAP80 execution at full speed, press CLK STEP for single clock step, press INS STEP for single instruction step(which takes variable numbers of clock cycles depending on the instruction), press Z80 RESET to reset the Z80, TRACE button currently doesn't do anything, I'll implement trace function when I need it, and MCU RESET resets the backplane itself.